SFRBM is pleased to announce the 2014 Research Mini-Fellowship Grant which will

 All Research Mini-Fellowship rotations must be completed within six months of receiving the award.
 The awardee should complete a brief evaluation form co-signed by the hosting mentor within 2 weeks of completion of the fellowship.
 Also, the awardee is requested to provide a 2-page summary (and potential publications or abstracts) describing the application of the new technique or methodology to her/his research program within 6 months after the completion of the program, and submit these materials to the SFRBM office.

-> 2014 Research Mini-Fellowship Award Application
+> 2014 Research Mini-Fellowship Grant Application

-> 2014 Research Mini-Fellowship Award CV Form
+> 2014 Research Mini-Fellowship Grant CV Form

 > 2014 Potential Mentor Biographical Sketch Form